Predictive email security for business and SMBs

-Cybersecurity should be a focus for businesses of all sizes and in all sectors.
+Cybersecurity and email security for business should be a focus for organizations of all sizes and in all sectors.
 Unfortunately, some small and medium-sized businesses (SMBs) believe they are too small to worry about a cyber-attack.
 This is not true.

 The reality is that no business is too small to become the victim of a cyber-attack.
 In fact, SMBs are at a higher risk for breaches because cybercriminals know they may not have the same robust defenses as larger organizations.